 - Works no more than 10 hours in paid/voluntary employment

-- Is effective at time management – uses their planner, to-do lists and timetables in order to prioritise work, meet deadlines and stay on top of work
+- Is effective at time management – uses a planner, to-do lists and timetables in order to prioritise work, meet deadlines and stay on top of work

 - Engages with teachers and tutors – asks questions and is clear about how to raise their achievement